• Skip to primary navigation

 • Wear a mask outside

-• Wear sunscreen even if the sun is harder to see with air pollution
+• Wear sunscreen even if the sun is harder to see through air pollution

 Even if you take good care of your skin, you should always seek the advice of a doctor if you notice something that seems unusual for your skin type.